 5. Connect to your physical self

-For people with emotional numbness, life can be an out-of-body experience.
+For people who are chronically feeling numb, life can be an out-of-body experience.
 Reconnecting with your physical body is an essential step in feeling alive.
 Different things work for different people.
 Practicing deep-breathing techniques, self-massage, yoga, meditation, and tai-chi are some of the ways to connect with your mind, body and soul.

 6. Do something cathartic